Tracy Chapman Awarded $450,000 in Copyright Lawsuit Against Nicki Minaj - E! Online

 "Judgment shall be entered in favor of plaintiff Tracy Chapman and against Defendant in the amount of $450,000," the Dec.
 17th filing read, noting that this sum was "inclusive of all costs and attorney fees incurred to date."

-Chapman added that the lawsuit against Minaj was an effort to protect "the creative enterprise and expression of songwriters and independent publishers like myself."
+Chapman said she's "been known to be protective" of her work and claimed she's "never authorized" the use of her songs for samples or requested a sample.
+She then added that the lawsuit against Minaj was an effort to defend herself and her work and to protect "the creative enterprise and expression of songwriters and independent publishers like myself."

 As fans may recall, the case was originally filed in October 2018, just a few months after Minaj dropped her fourth studio album Queen.
 In the days leading up to the August 2018 release, the 10-time Grammy nominee suggested there was an issue with one of the songs.